 1. James Arness' war injuries influenced the shooting schedule.

 The towering 6'7" Arness was one of the first American soldiers to storm the Italian beach in the Battle of Anzio during WWII.
 He took machine gun fire to his lower leg and foot, earning the Bronze Star and Purple Heart.
 The injury nagged the actor for the rest of his life, limiting his time on foot.
 Thus, scenes involving significant walking were filmed earlier in the day.

 2. All four senior officers from 'Star Trek' appeared on the show.

 Yep, you can spot Kirk, Spock, Bones and Scotty in various episodes of Gunsmoke.
-Leonary Nimoy turns up in four episodes.
+Leonard Nimoy turns up in four episodes.
 Not to mention three Brady kids.
 William Shatner, DeForest Kelley and James Doohan each appear in one episode.
 Oh, and Brady Bunch fans, three Brady kids (Peter, Jan and Cindy) can be seen in Gunsmoke, too.

 3. James Arness and Milburn Stone are the only two actors to appear throughout the entire run.

 Arness is the only actor in every episode, as you can see here from appearances in the beginning and end.
 Milburn Stone, who portrayed Doc, is the only other actor to turn up in all twenty seasons.

 4. Raymond Burr and William Conrad were almost cast as Matt Dillon.